javarmgar/FetchExercise/README.md

 ### Description
 This is a native Android app in Kotlin or Java that retrieves the data from https://fetch-hiring.s3.amazonaws.com/hiring.json.<br>
-It uses key points that I have learn during my career as an Android Software Enginee:
+It uses key points that I have learned during my career as an Android Software Engineer:
 - **Clean Architecture principles**
 - **best practices**
 - **personal implementations**